JARVIS-MoCap/JARVIS-AcquisitionTool/README.md

 - Install a version of Visual Studio (tested on 2015 or newer).
 The latest versioon can be found [here](https://visualstudio.microsoft.com/)
 - Install Git for Windows from [here](https://gitforwindows.org/)
 - Install Strawberry Perl from [here](https://strawberryperl.com/)
+- Install the Spinnaker SDK from [here](https://www.flir.com/products/spinnaker-sdk/). **IMPORTANT:** There is a bug in version 2.7.0 that makes the AcquisitionTool unstable.
+Please use version 2.6.0 or earlier.

 #### Cloning the repository
 Next clone our repository with